MikeBishop/quic-samsara/draft-yuan-quic-congestion-data.md

 understand, but MAY decline to return protected statistics to a peer if it cannot verify that it is willing to share the contained information.

-A receiver may get a mesage with multiple occurences of a particular TLV value.
+A receiver may get a message with multiple occurrences of a particular TLV value.
 If the values are identical, the reciever SHOULD ignore them.
-If they differ, and one of the values is protected by an integrity, the receiver MAY treat this as an attack and close the connection.
+If they differ, and one of the values is protected by an integrity tag, the receiver SHOULD treat this as an attack and close the connection.
-If none of the instances are integrity-protected, the receiver may ignore them, use only one of the instances, or close the connection as it determines to be most appropriate.
+If none of the instances are integrity-protected, the receiver MAY ignore them, use only one of the instances, or close the connection as it determines to be most appropriate.